Social Icons

 Directed by Jodie Foster

-This movie has a strong cast and the story is captivating enough to make you curious to see how it will end.
-Money Monster shows off the rage of an individual when his money is taken for a ride.
-Much of this happens when CEOs close up shop, but still remain strong financially, but their investors lose everything.
+This movie has a strong cast, and the story is captivating enough to make you curious about how it will end.
+Money Monster showcases the rage of an individual when his money is taken for a ride.
+This often happens when CEOs close up shop but remain financially secure, while their investors lose everything.

-We all witnessed or were affected by the stock market crash, and I guess many would have been ready to shoot the person who advised them to get into the stock market previous to the crash, the movie didn’t focus on a stock market crash, but on a stock crash.
-What was supposed to be a homerun financially for everyone involved ended up being a strike out.
+We’ve all witnessed or been affected by a stock market crash, and I guess many would have been ready to shoot the person who advised them to get into the stock market before the crash.
+The movie doesn’t focus on a stock market crash but on a single stock crash.
+What was supposed to be a financial home run for everyone involved ended up being a strikeout.

-The movie also explores information dispersing, when people who call themselves expert advice people on what to invest their money on, no one tells the investor that nothing is a sure thing and as possible it is for a company to make a profit, so possible it is for them to make a loss.
+The movie also explores how information is dispersed.
+When so-called experts advise people on where to invest their money, no one tells the investors that nothing is a sure thing.
+Just as it’s possible for a company to make a profit, it’s equally possible for them to incur losses.

-Julia Roberts is a star from the old days, George Clooney has maintained his stay as a top actor and Jodie Foster came in to direct this thriller, all of this didn’t do it for me to go see the movie it was the trailer that got my attention.
+I never had much interest in seeing Money Monster.
+There wasn’t enough trending news about the film to grab my attention.
+Julia Roberts is a star from the old days, George Clooney has maintained his status as a top actor, and Jodie Foster stepped in to direct this thriller.
+Despite all that, it was the trailer that finally got me interested.

-Here is a movie about a man who decided to take the gun to the advisor demanding to know how he has gone broke in a matter of days.
+Here’s a movie about a man who decides to take matters into his own hands, demanding answers from the advisor who led him to lose everything in a matter of days.

-One of such investor is Kyle Budwell (Jack O'Connell) who decided to take the matter up and find out what happened to his life savings.
-Kyle showed up on the show like a delivery man and pulled a gun on the host while on air and forced him to admit that he led him and other investors astray and for him to help get answers.
+One such investor is Kyle Budwell (Jack O'Connell), who decides to take matters into his own hands to find out what happened to his life savings.
+Kyle shows up on the show disguised as a delivery man, pulls a gun on the host while on air, and forces him to admit that he led him and other investors astray.
+He demands answers.

-Lee’s director (Julia Roberts) decided to take control of Lee by directing him on how to handle the current situation.
+Lee’s director, Patty Fenn (Julia Roberts), takes control by guiding Lee on how to handle the situation.

-I enjoyed Money Monster, regardless of the lackluster view of the reviews and I believe it is a fun watch.
+I enjoyed Money Monster, despite the lackluster reviews, and I believe it’s a fun watch.

 0 comments: